 What are Restricted Stock Units?

 Employees granted RSUs have received a deferred and restricted grant which become shares of stock upon vesting.
-An employer offers RSUs to recruit, incentivize, compensate, and retain key employees.
+An employer offers Restricted Stock Units to recruit, incentivize, compensate, and retain key employees.
 The employer commits to giving an employee stock in the company on a certain date in the future (known as the “vesting date”) once certain requirements are achieved.
 Vesting is usually tied to continued employment until the vesting date, but predetermined performance requirements can also be used to determine RSU awards.